seek-oss/serverless-haskell/README.md

 * Use `sls deploy` to deploy the executable to AWS Lambda. **Note**: `sls deploy function` is not supported.

+  The `serverless-haskell` plugin will build the package using Stack and upload it to AWS together with a JavaScript wrapper to pass the input and output from/to AWS Lambda.

+  You can test the function and see the invocation results with `sls invoke myfunc`.

 See
 [AWSLambda](https://hackage.haskell.org/package/serverless-haskell/docs/AWSLambda.html)
 for the documentation.